 -mask

-10 Reasons to Budget for BAS in 2020
+10 Reasons to Budget for Breach and Attack Simulation

-Focal Points for 2020 Budgets
+Focal Points for Breach and Attack Budgets

 Analyst firm IDC forecasts a 10% increase in spending around security analytics and SIEM solutions, as well as more than a 10% increase in cyber threat intelligence.
 Automated continuous security testing, performed using breach and attack simulation (BAS) tools, is utilized to challenge, measure, and optimize the effectiveness of current security controls and is a strong candidate for these budget increases.